nwikamulia/ai-day-jakarta-2026/README.md

 );
 ```

-### 7.3 Trigger Agent 2 from Agent 1's output — the agent-to-agent handoff
+### 7.3 Trigger Agent 2 from Agent 1's output - the agent-to-agent handoff

 Agent 1 and Agent 2 never call each other as functions.
-Agent 2 simply reacts to rows landing in `next_best_offers` where `should_email = TRUE` — the Kafka topic itself is the communication channel between the two agents.
+Agent 2 simply reacts to rows landing in `next_best_offers` where `should_email = TRUE`, the Kafka topic itself is the communication channel between the two agents.
 We use `INSERT INTO` (not `CREATE VIEW`), since `LATERAL TABLE` inside a view is unreliable in the console workspace:

 ```sql
 CREATE TABLE email_dispatch_log (